firebase/quickstart-nodejs/TUTORIAL.md

 We can start working with rules definitions in the ```firestore.rules``` file to improve the security of our app.

-Let's start with rules that leave our app open to all operations and start to lock down security.
+Let's start with rules that leave our app open to all operations and modify them to lock down security.

 1. Open <walkthrough-editor-open-file filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/rules-examples/firestore.rules_template_1">firestore.rules_template_1</walkthrough-editor-open-file>.